conf-parsimonyandlearning/cpal-website/README.md

 # Register to Attend CPAL 2024

-All CPAL attendees are required to register. **The deadline to register is December 15th, 2023.**
+All CPAL attendees are required to register. **The deadline to register has been extended to December 23rd, 2023.**

 <span class="fs-6">
 [Register Now](https://datascience.hku.hk/cpal-registration){: .btn}